-Unless a longer period is provided in this Policy, the subscriber must notify Medica in writing within 30 days of the effective date of any changes to home address or name, or other facts identifying you or your dependents.
+Unless a longer period is provided in this Policy, the subscriber must notify Medica in writing within 30 days of the effective date of any changes to home address or name, addition or deletion of dependents, or other facts identifying you or your dependents.
+(The notification period is not limited to 30 days for newborns or children newly placed for adoption; however, we encourage the covered subscriber to enroll a newborn dependent under this Policy within 30 days from the date of birth, date of placement for adoption, or date of adoption.)